 Care is so important to me as having nursed my husband and mother, I have seen things from ‘the other side’, which gives me an insight into what is important to residents and their family members.
 Supporting them to make their choices known and discussing the options available to them helps to empower their choice.

-Over the years care homes have changed, but my passion and emphasis has always been on the care and quality of life of the residents within my home.
-Supporting and developing the team around me is also something that is important to me, as this enhances the residents lives and drives outstanding care so they can have the most fulfilled lives possible.
+I like that every day is different and the highlights for me are making residents smile, walking the home and spotting things that will make a difference to residents lives.
+Supporting and developing the team around me is also something that is important to me, as this enhances the resident’s lives and drives outstanding care, so they can have the most fulfilled lives possible.

 My love of dogs, of which I have 5 plays a significant role in my life.
 I rescue dogs – mostly blind – through Blind Dog Rescue UK.
 I like to live life to the full and experience new things, so a couple of years ago I went to work on a ranch in South Dakota & Wyoming herding buffalo and longhorn.
 In the future I plan to wing-walk on the top of a bi-plane.